FaizAzam1/splashapiproject/README.md

-IMPORTANT: this project requires python , pip , and pipenv installed.
-Don't forget to run Pipenv shell before running Backend.
+Please make sure that you have Python, pip, and pipenv installed before running the Backend.
+Additionally, do not forget to run Pipenv shell before starting the Backend.

-Also if hosting on cloud, this Frontend only works on Nodejs version 16.x.x
+If you plan on hosting this project on the cloud, please note that the Frontend will only work with Node.js version 16.x.x.

 ## Initial configuration